OOP Primer¶

 What is an object?¶

-The first ‘thing’ in our example is a student.
-‘Things’ in OOP are called classes.
-So your program would have a student class, and each student in your program will be represented using this class.
+The first “thing” in our example is a student.
+In OOP, these “things” are called classes.
+So you would create a student class, and every student in your program would be made from that class.

 Let’s use this image to represent our student class:

 So below is our student class with their respective attributes (yellow) and methods (blue).
-Think of it as a blueprint for all the examples of students that we will have in our program.
-Every student will have all the attributes and can access all the methods.
+You can think of a class as a blueprint.
+Every student object made from this blueprint will have the same attributes and methods.

 How does an Object Orientated Program work?¶